-- K5.5 No correction can be made for the rounding due to the resolution of the digital display of the machine.
-The least significant digit on the range being calibrated corresponds to 0.1 mg and there is therefore a possible rounding error of $\pm$ 0.05 mg.
+- K5.5 No correction can be made for the rounding due to the resolution of the digital display of the machine when in use.
+The least significant digit on the range being calibrated corresponds to 0.1 mg and there is therefore a possible rounding error of ±0.05 mg.
 The probability distribution is assumed to be rectangular. - K5.6 No correction is made for air buoyancy.
-As the span of the machine was adjusted with its internal weight before calibration, the uncertainty limits were estimated to be ± 1 ppm of the nominal value, i.e. ± 0.2 mg. - K5.7 The repeatability of the machine was established from a series of 10 readings (Type A evaluation), which gave a standard deviation, $s(W_R)$ , of 0.05 mg.
-The degrees of freedom for this evaluation are 9, i.e. n 1. - K5.8 Only one reading was taken to establish the weighing machine indication for each linearity and eccentricity point.
-For this calibration point the weighing machine indication, $I_X$ , was 199.9999 g when the 200 g standard mass was applied.
-The value of n that is used to calculate the standard deviation of the mean of the indication, using the previously obtained repeatability standard deviation, s( $W_R$ ), is therefore one:
+As the span of the machine was adjusted with its internal weight before calibration, the uncertainty limits were estimated to be ±1 ppm of the nominal value, i.e. ±0.2 mg. - K5.7 The repeatability of the machine was established from a series of 10 readings (Type A evaluation), which gave a standard deviation, $s(W_R)$, of 0.05 mg.
+The number of degrees of freedom for this evaluation is 9, i.e. n 1. - K5.8 Only one reading was taken to establish the weighing machine indication for each linearity and eccentricity point.
+For this calibration point the weighing machine indication, l_X , was 199.9999 g when the 200 g standard mass was applied.
+The value of n that is used to calculate the standard deviation of the mean of the indication, using the previously obtained repeatability standard deviation, $s(W_R)$, is therefore one:

-From Equations (5) and (6), $u(I_R) = s(\overline{W_X}) = \frac{0.05}{\sqrt{1}} = 0.05$ mg.
+From Equations (5) and (6), $$u(I_R) = s(\overline{W}X) = \frac{0.05}{\sqrt{1}} = 0.05 \text{ mg.}$$